 The day and night displays at Times Square, NYC, US

-Times Square, being one of the most happening places has embraced ‘advertising’ for creating a character for itself.
+Times Square is one of the most happening places that has embraced ‘advertising’ for creating a character for itself.
 The buildings have facades that don’t talk themselves but for others.
 Billboards create the actual facades of the buildings while their changing content reflects the changing lifestyle of the people.
 This constantly transforming image of the places has established a character of itself, that connects to the users with its massing amidst the central void.
-The square has evolved as a place of gathering where people come for exposure, to get the glimpse of the trends in the city that are majorly communicated through the advertisements.
+The square has evolved as a place of gathering where people come for exposure, to get a glimpse of the trends in the city that are majorly communicated through the advertisements.